ICTASL/MyHealthApp-backend/readme.md

 - build project using `mvn clean install`
 - copy `application.yml` to the folder where the jar is (`target` if it has not been moved)
 - Replace `/src/main/resources/credentials/covid-19-lk-dev-firebase-adminsdk.json` with a valid credential file.
-- go into the folder where the jar is (eg. `cd target`)
+- go into the folder where the jar is (eg. `cd backend/target`)
-- run `java -jar covid19-1.0.0-SNAPSHOT.jar`.
-Check if the jar version matches.
+- run `java -jar backend.jar`.
-- NOTE: access logs will get stored in the tomcat folder (tomcat/access/).
- These logs can be disabled from the application.yml

 ### with Docker
 - build project using `mvn clean install`
-- unzip the `target/covid19-1.0.0-SNAPSHOT.zip` to `target/covid19-1.0.0-SNAPSHOT`
+- unzip the `assembly/target/covid19-1.0.0.zip`
 - modify the db url in the application.yml (replace localhose with container name) as below  (FIXME: automate with spring profiles)
 - `url: jdbc:mysql://db:3306/covid19_db?useUnicode=yes&characterEncoding=UTF-8`
 - run ` docker-compose up -d`  , make sure that ports 8000 and 3306 are not used in the local machine